 If you and your spouse are able to reach agreement about child support on your own, you can submit this agreement to the court to review and approve.
 The agreement will still have to be in the children's best interests and meet their needs until they are 18 years old.
 In some cases, circumstances change after a divorce.
 A parent may wind up spending significantly more time with the child, losing a job, or getting a promotion.
-You may be able to obtain a modification after the initial order based on a change in circumstances.Enlist a Family Law Lawyer to Protect Your Interests in Alameda County
+You may be able to obtain a modification after the initial order based on a change in circumstances.Enlist a Child Support Lawyer in San Francisco

 It can help to have a family law attorney on your side to negotiate an agreement on child support, child custody, or other issues.
-At Lerner Poole, we have guided individuals throughout the Bay Area, including in Alameda County communities such as Berkeley, Oakland, and Alameda through divorce proceedings.
+At Lerner Poole, our San Francisco child support attorneys have guided individuals throughout the Bay Area, including in Alameda County communities such as Berkeley, Oakland, and Alameda through divorce proceedings.
 You can reach us at 415-391-6000 or via our online form to schedule an appointment.